-Using a professional removal company vs. hiring a van and doing it yourself - it's a common question many of our customers struggle with in the initial stages of planning their moves.
-Moving house can add up to be an expensive experience, so it’s no wonder people consider what work they could do themselves cheaper.
+Should you use a removal company or try and move your belongings yourself?
+It's a common question many of our customers struggle with in the initial stages of planning their moves.
+Moving house can add up to be an expensive experience, so it’s no wonder people consider what work they could do themselves.

 So what should you consider when deciding if you should use a professional removal company or hire a van and do it yourself?

 - How removal companies can save you time